digitaltrails/vdu_controls/Lux-metering.md

 ```

 This sketch can provide a feed of Lux values to a USB tty on a Linux host,
-typically /dev/ttyUSB0 (or /dev/ttyUSB1, etc).
+typically `/dev/ttyUSB0`, `/dev/ttyUSB1`, ...

 You may need to configure access-rights to the tty device.
 On many systems
-this would mean adding your username to an appropriate group - use the `ls`
+this would mean adding your username to an appropriate group.
+Use the `ls`
 command to see what user and group owns the device:

 ```